Nikolay-1998/notes-creator/README.md

 # notes-creator
-A full website to built notes
+A full website to built notes built in flask